TCM invited the entire Mid-Atlantic Truck Camper Rally to review a CampLite TC10. What would the rally say about a no wood truck camper in the woods?

 When LivinLite RV saw the our first ever rally review last November, they asked if we would conduct a rally review of their 2012 CampLite TC10 at the 2012 Mid-Atlantic Truck Camper Rally.
 They were already bringing the product to the rally and were eager to gather more feedback on their unique wood-free, 100% aluminum and composite truck campers.
 Naturally, we accepted.

 The CampLite TC10 rally review was an official event at the 2012 Mid-Atlantic Truck Camper Rally promoted on the rally website and program.
 Rick Barna, National Sales Manager for LivinLite RV, was on hand to answer questions, but not permitted within twenty feet of the camper while the rally review was conducted.
 We wanted to make sure the rally participants felt comfortable sharing their true opinions.
-You can see Rick in the HD time-lapse video from the rally standing a short distance from the camper answering questions.
+You can see Rick in the Mid-Atlantic Rally time-lapse video standing a short distance from the camper answering questions.

 As a magazine, we believe these rally reviews are an important tool to allow the truck camper consumer to be heard and help the industry to improve their products.
 This is the real deal.
 The consumer opinions are not always positive, but they are all constructive and help move our industry and community in the right direction.

-Above: Rick Barna of LivinLite (fourth from left), talks to rally participants about CampLite.
+Above: Rick Barna of LivinLite (fourth from left), talks to rally participants about CampLite Campers.
 Thank you to Scott Tuttle, President of LivinLite RV, Rick Barna, and all of the rally participants for helping us make this rally review a success.

 “Nice exterior paint job.
 They just built it six months too late for me.
 This camper will last a lifetime a dreams.
 I also saw it at the Cedar Key rally and love the camper.” – Marcus Schrichte